Are you learning Italian? Thinking about downloading apps for learning Italian instead of taking classes?

 You'll improve your Italian speaking skills while learning real-world contexts for the language.

 There's a free version of the app that's pretty comprehensive and will help you with basic Italian lessons.
-You will start memorising Italian vocabulary and grammar rules and get to grips with the basics of the Italian language.
+You'll start memorising Italian vocabulary and grammar rules and get to grips with the basics of the Italian language.

 You can sync your Memrise account across your devices and even join weekly live tutoring sessions with other Italian learners.
 As a member of the community, you get access to a bunch of other language resources to help with your learning too.